-Feeding Challenges and Food Aversions: Helpful Hints for Parents of Children with Autism
+Feeding Challenges and Food Aversions: Helpful Hints for Parents of Autistic Children

 1) Keep mealtimes calm and stress-free.
 Avoid eating in a hurry or on the go, or feeling frustrated by how meals “generally” seem to go.
 Try to budget enough time for a relaxed atmosphere.
 That is not always easy when you are a busy family!